CryptikEd/Weird-Factz-Quiz-/README.md

 - ### Target Audience

-  -  Users who are looking for a fun way to learn something weird.
+  -  Users who are looking for a fun way to learn some weird facts.

 - ### User Stories